jeffreypilon/moving-company-app/coding-standards.md

 - **Client-Side Routing**: Use React Router for seamless navigation without server requests
 - **Component-Based UI**: Build modular, reusable components that can be dynamically mounted and unmounted
 - **Redux State Management**: Centralize application state in Redux store for predictable state updates
+- **React Bootstrap Components**: Use React Bootstrap for consistent, accessible, and responsive UI components
 - **Fast Load Times**: Optimize for initial load and lazy-load components as needed
 - **Responsive Design**: All components must adapt to different screen sizes (mobile, tablet, desktop)